fedora-infra/python-fedora/doc/service.rst

 :term:`JSON` is simply another template in :term:`TurboGears` you have to be sure not to interfere with the generation of :term:`JSON` data.
-You need to check whether :term:`JSON` was requested using ``fedora.tg.util.request_format()`` and only return a different template if that's not the case.
+You need to check whether :term:`JSON` was requested using ``fedora.tg.tg1utils.request_format()`` and only return a different template if that's not the case.
 The recipe above shows how to do this.

 Validators
 ==========